Nursing Student Handbook

 Students must notify the faculty member immediately if the student will be tardy.

 Exam and Testing Policy

 Attendance for all course examinations are mandatory.
 It is the student’s responsibility to notify the faculty member before the exam date regarding any absence on exam days.
-Only excused absences for exams will be considered for make-up.
+Only excused absences for exams will be considered for make-up to earn maximum points.
 An excused absence is defined as an absence due to required university sponsored events, court ordered appearances, military duties, and extreme extenuating circumstances.
 Documentation must be provided to faculty to determine if the absence meets the excused criteria before a make-up exam can be scheduled.
-The student must work collaboratively with their faculty to make up the exam within 48 hours of returning to campus.
+The student must work collaboratively with their faculty to make up the excused exam within 48 hours of returning to campus.
 If acceptable documentation is not provided the absence will be considered unexcused.
 Any other absence is considered unexcused.
-Additional examples of unexcused absences include; work, oversleeping, vacations, family events, poor planning, etc. The student will receive a grade of “0” for any unexcused missed exam.
-Students are not allowed more than one make-up exam without documented approval from the Associate Dean.
+Additional examples of unexcused absences include; work, oversleeping, vacations, family events, poor planning, etc. An unexcused make-up examination is only allowed once within a course.
+The student must complete the unexcused make-up examination on the assigned date/time specified by faculty (no exceptions) and will receive an automatic deduction of 20 points.
+Typically, the make-up examination is within 48 hours if no other class conflict exists.
+If an unexcused make-up exam is not completed on the make-up date/time specified a grade of “0” will be assigned.
+Students are not allowed more than one excused make-up exam without documented approval from the Associate Dean.

 Late Arrival to Exams

 Students who arrive late to an exam, within 15 minutes of start time may enter the testing center at the discretion of the faculty.
 The student forfeits the time missed and must complete the exam in the remaining time allotted for the entire class.
 Students who arrive beyond 15 minutes late are held to the missed exam policy.